Allan Fallah: Club career

-A Canterbury junior with St George Dragons, Bass Hill RSL, then Chester Hill Hornets from the age of 11, Fallah played thirds and reserve grade with the Canterbury Bankstown Bulldogs while still in high school.
+A Canterbury junior who played for St George Dragons, Bass Hill RSL, then Chester Hill Hornets from the age of 11, Fallah played thirds and reserve grade with the Canterbury Bankstown Bulldogs while still in high school.
 He studied at the University of Wollongong and played three seasons with the Corrimal Cougars and represented the Illawarra divisional team and NSW Country.
 He then captain-coached the Oberon Tigers for two seasons, also representing Group 10, Western Division and again NSW Country.
 Fallah came to attention representing Illawarra in the country rugby league championship 1981.
 He went on to represent Country Firsts later that year.

 Fallah joined the Western Suburbs Magpies in 1984, but badly injured his knee in his second game in reserves.
 He made his first grade debut towards the end of the season, playing in 6 games, but broke his arm in the second last match.
 From 1985 to 1990, he was the regular starting hooker for the club.
 He scored his first try in round 2 of 1985 against Manly, and scored a double in round 23 against Souths.
 He was first grade captain in 12 games and scored 14 tries for Wests.

 The mid-to-late eighties were an unsuccessful period for the Magpies, but Fallah often gained attention for his performances.
 He was described as, "one of the best number 12s in the game."
 Coach Ken Gentle said of him, "You can have your Benny Elias.
 I wouldn't swap Allan for any other hooker in Sydney."
-Fallah was later named as hooker in the Magpies' Team of the Eighties.
+Fallah was later named as the hooker in the Magpies' Team of the Eighties.

 Fallah retired in 1993 after playing for the Blackpool Gladiators in the UK.